 For a few seconds at least, Holmes had no idea where he was.
 He wandered along one side of the ring as the referee gave him the eight count, staring blankly into the shrieking tumult of the crowd, before Snipes was waved back in and the challenger almost bowled Holmes over in his hurry to apply the coup de grâce.
 Only Larry’s long arms, extended to hold off the attacking Snipes, saved him by inches from a final, finishing punch.
 “This could be one of the biggest upsets in boxing,” shouted Cosell over the noise of the frenzied throng as Snipes pursued his wounded quarry and Holmes lurched about, trying to clear his head, the bell more than two minutes away.
 “What a turn of events, ladies and gentlemen!” cried Cosell.

-Thirty seconds after the knockdown, with his legs barely under him, Holmes steeled himself, pushed Snipes off, and began to battle back, stunning the challenger with a hard one-two, then a right, then another right, and Snipes smiled as he retreated.
+Thirty seconds removed from the knockdown, with his legs barely under him, Holmes found the resolve to steel himself, pushed Snipes off, and began to battle back, surprising the challenger with a hard one-two, then a right, then another right, and Snipes smiled as he retreated.
 The rest of the seventh was a thrilling war, both heavyweights landing big shots at close quarters, both men staggered and stunned before round’s end.

 “And now,” pointed out Cosell, “[Holmes] is aware that this kid could end his dream of huge dollars against Gerry Cooney!”
 And on cue, as if finally grasping the urgency of the situation, in round eight Holmes boxed conservatively, asserting his greater skill and experience as he moved and danced, snapping out the left jab and keeping Snipes at bay.
 In the ninth the determined challenger bore in aggressively behind a volley of jabs, but Holmes took the round with the harder, heavier shots and the tenth was also Larry’s, as Snipes’ porous defense allowed the champion to score with precise counters and sharp one-two’s.
 Still, Snipes remained the unlikely aggressor, stalking and looking to land again the jackpot shot, to again put Holmes down.
 “Right now, Larry will settle for a decision,” declared Cosell.